 This is what we call arpeggios.
 They are great melodic tools when you want to highlight the chords you are soloing over.

-This article is focused on diatonic seventh arpeggios and their extensions.
+This lesson is focused on diatonic seventh arpeggios and their extensions.
 In a first time, before applying these extensions, it is recommended to have a very strong knowledge of the triads, both the chords and the arpeggios.

 49 Essential Jazz Guitar Licks With Tabs and Analysis